dart-archive/www.dartlang.org/src/site/performance/index.markdown

 : The benchmarks are run on an Intel(R) Core(TM) i5-2400 CPU @ 3.10GHz
   processor running the Ubuntu 12.04 LTS x64 operating system.
-  While the code runs on a 64-bit operating system, we’re running the 32-bit version the V8 and Dart VMs.
+  While the code runs on a 64-bit operating system, we’re running the 32-bit version of both the V8 and Dart VMs.